 Whether you choose a graphic editor or decide to code it yourself, you will need to follow the essential guide that explains how to create a mockup of a website.

-In-depth research comes first, regardless of whether you plan to create a complete website or simply a mockup.
+So, where to start and how to make a website mockup?
+In-depth research comes first, regardless of whether you plan to create a complete website or simply a web design mockup.
 You need to gather as much information about your future resource as possible.
 This is where you need to define the key goals of your project.
-Set clear tasks that your website is supposed to accomplish in future.
-Get the clear vision of your buyer persona or target audience in order to choose the proper content.
+Set clear tasks that your website is supposed to accomplish in the future.
+Get a clear vision of your buyer persona or target audience in order to choose the proper content.
 Make sure you consider all of the following issues:

 How do you create a website mockup using end-to-end UX tools?
 Their main benefits include ease of use and the ability to cover multiple design issues.
 Some tools are similar to advanced platforms like Sketch or Photoshop; the only difference is that Photoshop requires at least basic skills, while end-to-end UX tools look much simpler, especially when it comes to creating website mockup templates from scratch.

-Modern tools like Principle come with advanced design systems to deliver 100% consistency of the mockup through the entire building process.
+Modern tools for website design mockup creation like Principle come with advanced design systems to deliver 100% consistency of the mockup through the entire building process.
 The feature seems to be a good option for those planning to create several mockups at the same time.
-Choosing the right tool may seem daunting, unless you consider some of the baseline aspects.
+Choosing the right tool for your website mockup may seem daunting unless you consider some of the baseline aspects.
 Keep in mind the above-mentioned aspects to help choose the right bunch of end-to-end tools.

 The fidelity level suggests if a chosen web design tool is powerful enough to create an interactive and visually appealing mockup.
 Low fidelity mockups are a good alternative to advanced designing tools or website mockup coding that requires special technical skills.
 Tools with lower fidelity appear to be simpler instruments to help turn the process of designing a template into simple sketching on paper.

 Moreover, they let designers leap over the process of wireframing and depict the detailed positioning of every element represented on the page.
-Once you require some more complex platforms, you can opt for Moqup and other similar programs.
-They deliver a set of baseline editing and designing tools out-of-the-box, in addition to libraries and element selections to speed up the process of creating a mockup.
+Once you require some more complex platforms for a website design mockup, you can opt for Moqup and other similar programs.
+They deliver a set of baseline editing and designing tools out-of-the-box, in addition to libraries and element selections to speed up the process of creating a website mockup.

+What is the best way to mockup a website for a designer?
 Some designers may require solutions that are more robust when it comes to website mockups.
 This is where platforms like Framer may help.
-They put an ease on the designing process and do not require any dedicated coding or web design skills.
-On the other hand, you should note that choosing such programs results in a lack of consistency and puts ease on the workflow.
+They put ease on the designing process and do not require any dedicated coding or web design skills.
+On the other hand, you should note that choosing such programs results in a lack of consistency and puts ease on the workflow of a mockup web design creation.

 Another drawback is that dedicated tools do not provide stylistic solutions – you need to handle that issue on your own.
-On the other hand, it means that you can concentrate further on the clear advantages delivered by dedicated design tools.
+On the other hand, it means that you can concentrate further on the clear advantages delivered by dedicated design tools for your web design mockup.

 Before you opt for a particular solution, review our tip #2 to see if it provides enough fidelity and consistency to meet your web design expectations.
 If you still need a simple solution for wireframing and sketching with no special skills, dedicated tools will be a real bargain.